AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 The flutter of the hummingbird was a delightful sight from his window.

 The validity of the research was in question due to the small sample size of participants.

+Besides lending books, libraries offer various other services.

+The biology department at my school is very difficult.
+They require all their students to take multiple